Accessible polling stations in Zoetermeer

 In all polling stations in Zoetermeer you can use a magnifying glass.
 At the City Hall polling station, entrance platform RandstadRail, we have extra aids so that voters with visual impairments can vote independently.

-• We use a voting template and soundbox (audio support) in a voting booth at this polling station.
+- We use a voting template and soundbox (audio support) in a voting booth at this polling station.
 From the soundbox, a voice reads out the parties and candidates.
-This voice also explains how to fill in the ballot paper with the mold that lies over it.
+This voice also explains how to fill in the ballot paper with the mold that is provided.
 The mold is a wooden casing that surrounds the ballot paper.
-Through holes in the mold, you can color in the correct ball on the ballot.
+Through holes in the mold, you can color in the correct dot on the ballot.
 For more explanation, watch the video Voting with a ballot mold.

 The polling officials present can help you anytime you want.
 Voters without disabilities can also vote at the polling station in City Hall.